Appalachian Regional Commission

 Start Date: Oct 2012 — End Date: Oct 2013

-CREC, working in collaboration with the University of Illinois’ Regional Economics Applications Laboratory, will develop a set of diversity measures to better understand the relationship between economic diversity and economic growth and development.
+CREC, working in collaboration with the University of Illinois’ Regional Economics Applications Laboratory, developed a set of diversity measures to better understand the relationship between economic diversity and economic growth and development.

 CREC Launches New Website Focused on the Appalachian Regional Commission’s 50-Year Impact